5 Shortcuts to Ace the Case Interview Math

 The good news is that anyone can reach a “hygiene” level in mental math.
 While, someone who just completed a degree in math is likely to start from a better position, learning the basics, practising (a lot!) and applying a few simple techniques, will go a long way in helping you impress the interviewer.
 During interview coaching, we saw many clients go from 0 to 60 in their math skills over a span of a month.
 As another piece of evidence, McKinsey is full of consultants with liberal arts degrees, including history, geography, and literature among others.

 First things first, brush up on the basic arithmetic operations.
 You will need to get comfortable with addition, subtraction, multiplication, division, percentages, fractions and averages, in addition to simple algebra – turning a word problem into an equation and solving for x.
-If you need a reminder for how to do long division, check out Khan Academy’s Arithmetic course.
+If you need a reminder for how to do long division, check out our QuantMaster course on Udemy (20% off for ConsultingCasePro visitors).
 Practice accuracy first, before starting to work on speeding up the calculations.

 Luckily, there are a few shortcuts that can help you simplify calculations, which in turns increases your speed and reduces the chances of an error.
 In this article, we will dive into the 5 most useful techniques that will help you ace the case interview math, not to mention impress your date, by calculating the tip in your head.

 1. Rounding: that’s the simplest technique and the “lowest hanging fruit”.
 It is generally acceptable to round numbers by +/-10%, but confirm with the interviewer (in 90% of the cases, the interviewer won't object).
 This way 52 weeks in a year, become 50 and 365 days, turn into 350.
 If you are rounding multiple numbers, alternate the direction of rounding (i.e., if you round one number up, round the other down) to stay closer to the exact answer